matthew-grund/desktop-wallpapers/README.md

 # desktop-wallpapers
-A curation of desktop wallpaper
+A curation of desktop wallpaper images